Psychology Summer Minors

 The Clinical & Counseling Psychology summer minor allows students to explore the diverse career paths of clinical and counseling psychology.
 The curriculum focuses on basic psycho-biological and sociocultural mechanisms (e.g., neurobiology, social relationships, culture/race/ethnicity) that underlie common mental health problems across the life span.
 It also provides an overview of major theories and issues/debates in applied mental health professions across different practice settings (e.g., schools, independent practice, hospitals, and industry).

-The minor (or certificate) consists of minimally 5 courses, and a total of 15 upper division units, including two core courses and three electives.
+The minor (or certificate for non-UCB students) consists of minimally 5 courses, and a total of 15 upper division units, including two core courses and three electives.

 - Recommended: Psych 1: General Psychology (Not required)